-Here’s an example of our form for our free blog monetization course…
+Here’s an example of a form for our free blogging bootcamp course:

 ConvertKit, like most email marketing services, does cost a fee, but the plugin is free.
 You just need an active ConvertKit subscription to use it.

-If you don’t have ConvertKit and want to try them out, you can get your first month free through our affiliate link: Get your first month of ConvertKit free.
+If you don’t have ConvertKit and want to try them out, you can start with the free plan.

-Most of them probably have random strings of letters and numbers behind it that makes it impossible to remember.
+Most affiliate links have random strings of letters and numbers behind them that make it impossible to remember.

 Here’s an example: